This site requires a more recent version of Adobe Flash Player to function properly.

 Below we look at the key drivers for Visa which present upside or downside to our price estimate for the company's stock.

 - Transaction Volumes: Emerging markets like China and India have seen tremendous growth in cashless payments over the past few years.
-Currently the Chinese market is largely inaccessible to foreign card networks as only China UnionPay is allowed to handle card payments in China.
-U.S. card companies such as Visa and American Express are protesting this monopoly, and the U.S. government has taken this issue to the World Trade Organization.
-If China decides to open up its market, we may witness a steep increase in transaction volumes, which could reach 120 billion by 2019.
-If this were to occur it would present a 5% upside to our price estimate for Visa.
+Historically the Chinese market has been largely inaccessible to foreign card networks as only China UnionPay is allowed to handle card payments in China.
+However, starting June 1, 2015, U.S. card companies such as Visa, MasterCard and American Express are allowed to apply for a license to operate in the card clearing market and break the monopoly that has been held by UnionPay.
+It is expected that Visa could start operations by 2017.
+The opening up of the Chinese market could provide a significant upside to our price estimate for Visa.

 Visa is the largest global electronic payment solutions company in the world.
 It provides a wide range of products and services to support the credit, debit and related card solutions of institutions in over 200 countries.
 The company processes more than 60 billion transactions every year, and generates revenue by charging fees for transaction processing and other services.

 Visa charges its customers for providing transaction processing and other services, generally on a per-transaction or percentage of transaction basis.
 Accordingly the company's revenues are largely impacted by the number of transactions it processes and the gross dollar volume purchases made using its cards

 Visa's revenues primarily come from the following sources:

 Data processing revenues are earned for authorizing, clearing, settling, processing transactions and other maintenance and support services that facilitate transactions between Visa's customers.
 Data processing revenues are based on information gathered from VisaNet, its global processing platform, which provides transaction processing services by linking issuers and acquirers.